 Dr. Rubin strives to make the kids feel more comfortable and safe which entails kneeling down to talk with them, not wearing impersonal white coats.
 Our office and staff are child friendly and we make every effort to make families comfortable during their visit.
-We have a huge aquarium in the waiting room with lots of big colorful fish the kids absolutely love.
-Our child friendly services include color and glow-in-the-dark casts, waterproof casts, and on-site fluoroscopy (x-ray).
-Most importantly, we have stickers for the kids when they leave their appointment!!
+Our child friendly services include color and waterproof casts.
+Most importantly, we have stickers for the kids when they leave their appointment!

 “I like my cast because its red and black and because I can swim with it.”- John E.

 “My cast is cool because it glows in the dark!”- Dylan S.

 Rubin, R. M., MD

 Out of eleven parents that we were able to contact, five had their children’s trigger thumbs released on both sides.
 The total number of thumbs that were included in this study is sixteen.

 - The child’s repaired thumb(s) do have full range of motion.